-Private service delivery organizations in South Africa and India have already integrated low- to mid-level health worker cadres, such as CHWs, into their business models, mainly as their primary outreach staff.
-Many organizations view these CHWs as effective marketing tools that are part of the cost of doing business.
-They are considered part of the organization's main operations, and their salaries are integrated into the general operations budget.
-Several other factors support the use of CHWs, including task-sharing guidelines that allow them to deliver public-private service delivery contracts and contracting private providers under national health insurance to provide new revenue sources; promoting a banking sector that facilities access to finance for start-ups and the scaling up of proven models; and creating financial incentives for corporates to purchase health care services on behalf of their employees.
+The public sector has a large impact on the private sector through policies, regulations, and taxation practices that create or constrain business opportunities.
+Specific practices that promote private sector investments in HRH to deliver HIV services include the use of public-private service delivery contracts and contracting private providers under national health insurance to provide new revenue sources; promoting a banking sector that facilitates access to finance for start-ups and the scaling up of proven models; and creating financial incentives for corporates to purchase health care services on behalf of their employees.
 Governments can also design regulations that help lower input costs and simplify taxes that help private providers offer better value to their clients.
 Across all of these efforts, governments need to strike the right balance.
-Regulations can help improve clarity of the types of services private providers are authorized to provide, but too much or ill-thought-through regulation can hinder innovation in service delivery models or handicap small start-ups
+Regulations can help improve clarity of the types of services private providers are authorized to provide, but too much or poorly designed regulation can hinder innovation in service delivery models or handicap small start-ups.